-The Selection Committee consisting of the Head of Disability Information and Support, in the chair, the Head of Alumni Relations, the Alumni Relations Campaign Officer and the Manager, Undergraduate Entrance Scholarships, or their nominees, shall consider the following factors in recommending the award of the scholarships:
+The Selection Panel consisting of the Head of Disability Information and Support, in the chair, the Director of Development and Alumni Relations, the Alumni Relations Campaign Officer and the Manager, Undergraduate Entrance Scholarships, or their nominees, shall consider the following factors in awarding the scholarships:

 - Academic ability (a minimum of NCEA Level 2 awarded with merit, or equivalent, is normally required for consideration).

 - Financial need.